Department of Sociology

 Scholarly, Creative & Professional Activities

 Professor Celine-Marie Pascale’s primary scholarly interest is in exploring the (re)production of culture, knowledge, and power through sociological analyses of language and representation.
 Her research draws from contemporary social theory including Feminist and Poststructural theories.
-Methodologically, she has expertise in qualitative inquiry, particularly in forms of textual analysis.
-By pushing the formal boundaries between social theory and empirical analyses Pascale’s research examines cultural productions of ethical values, race, class, gender and sexuality.
+Methodologically, she has expertise in qualitative inquiry, particularly in forms of textual analysis and interview techniques.

 - Pascale, Celine-Marie.
-Forthcoming 2012.
+2013.
 Social Inequalities & The Politics of Representation: A Global Landscape

 - Pascale, Celine-Marie.
 2007.
 Making Sense of Race, Class and Gender: Commonsense, Power and Privilege in the U.S. New York: Routledge.
 (Won the American Sociological Association Section on Race, Class, and Gender Award for making a distinguished and significant contribution to the field, 2008.)
 Reviewed in Contemporary Sociology: A Journal of Reviews (2009), Contemporary Psychology: A Journal of Reviews (2009), Gender &Society (2009), Political Studies Review (2010) and Revista Internacional de Organizaciones (2011).